toastedbreadandomelette/playground/Maths/Documents/intermediate_maths.md

 $$f'(x_{n-1}) = \frac{f(x_{n-1}) - 0}{x_{n-1} - x_{n}}$$

-Starting from $x_0$ (which can be an arbitrary value, but the closer to zero, the better), we evaluate the method till certain condition is satisfied (the below solution keeps the precision check upto $10^{-18}$).
+Starting from $x_0$ (which can be an arbitrary value, but the closer to zero, the better), we evaluate the method till certain condition is satisfied (the below solution keeps the precision check of $10^{-8}$).

 For solving $x^2 - n = 0$,

 $$x_{n+1} = x_{n} - \frac{x_n^2-n}{2x_n}$$

 $$x_{n+1} = \frac{1}{2} \left(x_n + \frac{n}{x_n} \right)$$

 The convergence is very high for this method.

 ```python